 Projects include removal of trace organic contaminants from water using reverse osmosis and design of systems for controlling contaminants in spacecraft atmospheres.
 Other projects focus on development of renewable resources, especially alternative sources of energy.

 Research is ongoing to develop ultra-short pulse laser-based system for early cancer detection and therapy.
 This technique is non-invasive, fast and safe compared to existing imaging and treatment modalities.

 Nanotechnology is the next industrial revolution.
 An increasing number of commercial products and industrial processes involve particles on the nano-size scale (bigger than a molecule, smaller than a living cell).
 Interest in nanomaterials is due to not just their small size but also their unique properties that change with the size of the particle.
 By controlling the size of the particle, chemists can control the properties of the material itself.
-Dr. Knight and Dr. Winkelmann are developing wet chemistry synthetic methods for the preparation of metal and metal oxide nanoparticles with controlled size distribution and high stability.
+Dr. Knight is developing wet chemistry synthetic methods for the preparation of metal and metal oxide nanoparticles with controlled size distribution and high stability.

 Research in medicinal chemistry at FIT includes molecular syntheisis and natural product isolation to find biomolecules with a wide range of functions including anti-inflamitory, antitumor, antioxidant, antiviral and antibacterial.